Mafmax/hotchocolate/website/src/docs/hotchocolate/fetching-data/resolvers.md

 }
 ```

-After this we can inject it into our resolvers and make use of the the `HttpContext` property.
+After this we can inject it into our resolvers and make use of the `HttpContext` property.

 ```csharp
 public string Foo(string id, [Service] IHttpContextAccessor httpContextAccessor)